-1. Practice being interviewed online Practice with a friend, record it, and then be honest with yourself and analyze how you performed, and ask your friend to provide feedback on how you came across on video.
-You will discover it is quite different to speaking to someone face-to-face!
+Practice with a friend, record it, and then be honest with yourself and analyze how you performed, and ask your friend to provide feedback on how you came across on video.
+You will discover it is quite different from speaking to someone face-to-face!

-3. Be yourself We are looking for more than just someone you can recite information they have rehearsed.
-We want to hear from you and understand why you want a career in medicine.
+We are looking for more than just someone you can recite information they have rehearsed.
+We want to hear from you and understand why you want a career in Medicine.

-4. No notes It is tempting to have a set of notes close by to refer to off camera.
+It is tempting to have a set of notes close by to refer to off-camera.
 I would avoid doing this because it quickly becomes obvious to the interviewer that you are reading from a paper.